-a) Effectiveness of safety management: the additional margin for both air navigation service providers and national supervisory authorities, used in the performance plan and assessed by the Commission, shall be equal or higher than to the scores of the corresponding European Union-wide indicator at the end of the reference period (optional in the first reference period).

-(b) Application of the Risk Analysis Tool: consistency of the local key performance indicator as defined in Annex I Paragraph 5 b) with the EU-wide indicator for each year of the reference period.

-(c) Just culture: the level of the national/FAB performance target at the end of the reference period using the key performance indicator defined in Annex I Paragraph 5 c) shall be equal to or higher than the EU-wide target as defined in accordance with Annex I Paragraph 1 c) (optional in the first reference period).
+- a) Safety maturity: the additional margin for both air navigation service providers and national supervisory authorities, used in the performance plan and assessed by the Commission, shall be equal or higher than to the scores of the corresponding European Union-wide targets at the end of the reference period (not applicable in the first reference period). - (b) Application of the Risk Analysis Tool: consistency of the EU-wide KPI with the EU-wide target as defined in Annex I Section 1.1, b) for each year of the reference period. - (c) Open reporting culture: the level of the national/FAB performance target at the end of the reference period using the KPI defined in Annex I Section 2.1 c) shall be equal to or higher than the EU-wide target as defined in accordance with Annex I Section 1.1. c) (not applicable in the first reference period).